-This strawberry rhubarb jam is incredibly easy compared to most homemade jams.
-It relies on lemons for pectin, vanilla for loveliness, and a simple technique to make a small batch of preserves in just half an hour.
-And you can stash the jam in the fridge rather than process and can it.
+This strawberry rhubarb jam is lovely to taste and incredibly easy to make compared to most homemade preserves, relying on a simple technique to make a small batch in just half an hour.
+And you can simply stash the jam in the fridge rather than properly process it.

 Those familiar with Sarabeth’s strawberry rhubarb jam know well the reassuring sight of those iconic and familiar jars on shelves at specialty grocers.
 And while there’s always an array of flavors, if you’re anything like us, strawberry rhubarb has always been your favorite.
 And now you can take comfort knowing that you can make Sarabeth’s very own recipe at home.
 You’ll be even more tickled to know that it takes a mere half hour to put up a small batch that boasts not just a superbly satiating taste and texture but lord, oh lord, a fragrance that’s intoxicating beyond words.

-And it’s a small enough batch that there’s no need to process it for canning; instead you can simply stash it in the fridge with the knowing that it’ll easily disappear before it can possibly go bad.
-How easy is that?
-Originally published July 11, 2016.–Renee Schettler Rossi
+And it’s a small enough batch that there’s no need to process it for canning; instead you can simply stash it in the fridge with the knowing that it’ll easily disappear before it can possibly go bad.–Renee Schettler

 Strawberry Rhubarb Jam